hackclub/the-hacker-zephyr/zephyrnet/README.md

 #### San Francisco -> LA

-the coastal starlight is the most beaufitul route in the country. it was much like the first leg of the trip, except much prettier and not overnight. it went without a hitch and we had great intranet during this bit.
+the coastal starlight is the most beautiful route in the country. it was much like the first leg of the trip, except much prettier and not overnight. it went without a hitch and we had great intranet during this bit.

 ### Compute